sivamadhavchinta/CodeWars/README.md

 # CodeWars
-Welcome to the coding competition!
 This is a 2-player game where each team will code their own strategy to deploy robots, gather resources, and attack the opponent's base.
 The game is played on a 40x40 grid, and the objective is to outmaneuver and outwit the other team to secure victory.

 ## The Objective
 The objective of the game is to eliminate the opponent's Elixir supply or have a higher average Elixir count than the opponent after 1500 timeframes.